Collision on Columbia River leaves one woman dead; man charged with homicide - NewsBreak

 PORTLAND, Ore. — The owner of the Portland Timbers and Thorns FC announced Tuesday that he would step down as CEO of the teams following an NWSL investigation that found systemic emotional abuse and sexual misconduct across women's soccer, including in the Rose City.
 Along with the announcement, Merritt...

-OSAA says high school athletes can now profit from name, image and likeness
+OSAA gives the green light for high school athletes to profit from endorsement deals

 Big news coming from the OSAA - effective immediately, high school student-athletes in the state of Oregon can now profit off of their name, image and likeness (NIL).
 This comes after the OSAA delegate assembly voted Monday to approve a proposal from the executive board regarding NIL.
 Oregon joins some...